 What Is A Transforaminal Epidural Steroid Injection?

-The Epidural Steroid Injection is a procedure where numbing medicine (anesthetic) and anti- inflammatory medicine (steroid) is injected into the epidural space to treat pain caused by irritation of the spinal nerves.
+Epidural Steroid Injection is a procedure where numbing medicine (anesthetic) and anti-inflammatory medicine (steroid) are injected into the epidural space to treat pain caused by irritation of the spinal nerves.
 A protective covering called the dural sac surrounds the spinal cord.
 This sac contains spinal fluid that bathes and nourishes the spinal cord.
 The space between the outer surface of the dural sac and the bones of the spinal column is the epidural space.
-Nerves that go from the spinal cord, through the spinal column and to the body pass through the epidural space.
-Depending on the location of your pain, the epidural steroid injection can be given in the neck (cervical), middle back (thoracic) or lower back (lumbar).
+Nerves that go from the spinal cord, through the spinal column, and to the body pass through the epidural space.
+Depending on the location of your pain, the epidural steroid injection can be given in the neck (cervical), middle back (thoracic), or lower back (lumbar).

 Transforaminal Epidural Steroid Injection

 The approach to the epidural space can be thought of in three different ways.